-AMLODIPINE; VALSARTAN (am LOE di peen; val SAR tan) is a combination of a calcium channel blocker and an angiotensin II receptor blocker.
-It treats high blood pressure.
+AMLODIPINE; VALSARTAN (am LOE di peen; val SAR tan) treats high blood pressure.
+It works by relaxing blood vessels, which decreases the amount of work the heart has to do.
+It is a combination of a calcium channel blocker and an ARB.

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

 Heart failure, recent heart attack, or other heart problems

 An unusual or allergic reaction to amlodipine, valsartan, other medications, foods, dyes, or preservatives

 Pregnant or trying to get pregnant